Gerassu/perlin-img/README.md

 # Options

-options can be changed via the main js perlin-to-img.js under //variables to be edited
+options can be changed via the main js perlin-to-img.js under // variables to be edited

 ## Examples